bouvens/state-control/README.md

 #### `defaultNum`: PropTypes.number
 Number replaces empty value if passed.
 Use it if you need to set default numeric values.

+#### `thousandsSeparator`: PropTypes.oneOfType([PropTypes.string, PropTypes.array])
+Symbol or array of symbols for using as digit group separators for removing.
+I.e. `,` in `17,234.55`.
+All of them will be removed.

 #### `decimalMark`: PropTypes.string
 Pass here a symbol for using as a decimal mark.

-#### `thousandsSeparator`: PropTypes.oneOfType([PropTypes.string, PropTypes.array])
-Symbol or array of symbols for using as digit group separators for removing.
+I.e. `.` in `17,234.55`.
+It will be replaced by `.` in state because of JS number format.

 #### `alternateDecimalMark`: PropTypes.oneOfType([PropTypes.string, PropTypes.array])
 Symbol or array of symbols for replacing to decimal mark after removing all thousands separators symbols.